kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 To ensure that the latest versions of resources will always be transferred, it's common practice to make the default `Cache-Control` value include `no-cache`.
 In addition, if the service implements cookies and the content is personalized for each user, `private` must be given too.

-`max-age=0` means that the response is immediately stale, and `must-revalidate` means that it must not be reused without revalidation once it is stale — so, in combination, the semantics seem to be the same as `no-cache`.
+`max-age=0` means that the response is immediately stale, and `must-revalidate` means that it must not be reused without revalidation once it is stale — so, in combination, the semantics seem to be the same as `no-cache` *(The cached response must be validated by the client before each use, even if fresh)*.
 But now HTTP/1.1-conformant servers are widely deployed, there's no reason to ever use that combination — you should instead just use `no-cache`.

 The `no-cache` directive does not prevent the storing of responses but instead prevents the reuse of responses without revalidation.
 If you don't want a response stored in any cache, use `no-store`.